BaranDev/BaranDev/README.md

 - 📫 You can reach me from **<a href="mailto:cevdetbaranoral@gmail.com">cevdetbaranoral@gmail.com</a>**

-- ⚡ Fun fact **I also know how to make some *catchy* songs, use illustrator and make vector animations!**
+- ⚡ Fun fact: **I also know how to make some *catchy* songs, use illustrator and make vector animations!**

 - 🏰 I also love **D&D, Lord of the Rings, RPG,** *most* **TTRPG and CRPG** games.